CyrilleKolle/CyrilleKolle/README.md

 # Greetings! <img src="https://github.com/CyrilleKolle/CyrilleKolle/blob/main/tenor.gif" width="30px">

 >I am Cyrille, an individual with a strong foundation in web and app development and a growing interest in the field of artificial intelligence and machine learning.
-My background in programming languages such as Python, JavaScript, Typescript, Java, and HTML/CSS has equipped me with the necessary skills to develop and deliver innovative solutions to complex problems.
+My background in programming languages such as Python, JavaScript, Typescript, Java, HTML/CSS has equipped me with the necessary skills to develop and deliver innovative solutions to complex problems.

 > However, my passion for technology has driven me to further my education in AI and machine learning.
 I am currently pursuing a deeper understanding of these cutting-edge technologies and their applications in various industries.
 I am eager to apply my knowledge and skills in this field to develop intelligent systems that can analyze vast amounts of data, recognize patterns, and make predictions with high accuracy.